 1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated in the Generator Interconnection Procedures (“GIP”) in Attachment V of the Transmission Provider's Tariff.

-2.0 Definitive Interconnection System Impact Study
+2.0 Definitive Interconnection System Impact Study or Priority System Impact Study

-2.1 Interconnection Customer elects and Transmission Provider shall cause to be performed a Definitive Interconnection System Impact Study Phase One analysis, consistent with Section 8 of the GIP in accordance with the Tariff.
+2.1 Interconnection Customer elects and Transmission Provider shall cause to be performed a Definitive Interconnection System Impact Study Phase One or Priority System Impact Study analysis, consistent with Section 8 of the GIP in accordance with the Tariff.

-2.2 If the Interconnection Customer elects, Transmission Provider shall cause to be performed a Definitive Interconnection System Impact Study Phase Two analysis, consistent with Section 8. of this GIP in accordance with the Tariff.
+2.2 If applicable, and the Interconnection Customer elects, Transmission Provider shall cause to be performed a Definitive Interconnection System Impact Study Phase Two analysis, consistent with Section 8. of this GIP in accordance with the Tariff.

-2.3 The scope of the Definitive Interconnection System Impact Study shall be subject to the assumptions set forth in Attachment B to this Agreement.
+2.3 The scope of the Definitive Interconnection System Impact Study or Priority System Impact Study shall be subject to the assumptions set forth in Attachment B to this Agreement.

-2.4 The Definitive Interconnection System Impact Study will be based upon the technical information provided by Interconnection Customer.
-Transmission Provider reserves the right to request additional technical information from Interconnection Customer as may reasonably become necessary consistent with Good Utility Practice during the course of the Definitive Interconnection System Impact Study.
-If Interconnection Customer modifies its designated Point of Interconnection, Interconnection Request, or the technical information provided therein is modified, the time to complete the Definitive Interconnection System Impact Study may be extended.
+2.4 The Definitive Interconnection System Impact Study or Priority System Impact Study will be based upon the technical information provided by Interconnection Customer.
+Transmission Provider reserves the right to request additional technical information from Interconnection Customer as may reasonably become necessary consistent with Good Utility Practice during the course of the Definitive Interconnection System Impact Study or Priority System Impact Study.
+If Interconnection Customer modifies its designated Point of Interconnection, Interconnection Request, or the technical information provided therein is modified, the time to complete the Definitive Interconnection System Impact Study or Priority System Impact Study may be extended.

-2.5 The Definitive Interconnection System Impact Study report shall provide the following information:
+2.5 The Definitive Interconnection System Impact Study or Priority System Impact Study report shall provide the following information:

 (i) identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection;